When to Refinance Student Loans

 You likely won’t be eligible to refinance your student loans while you’re still in school.
 Most students wait until after graduation to consider refinancing.
 It gives you a chance to establish and build income and credit.
 However, you can get a head start by building credit while you’re still in school.
 You can do this by responsibly making payments on your student loans.
-The best thing you can do with your loans while you’re still in school is to only take out as much as you need and start paying them down as soon as possible.
+The best thing you can do with your loans while you’re still in school is to only take out as much as you need and start paying them off as soon as possible.

-Lenders use LIBOR because it helps cover the costs of lending.
-It is a widely accepted, transparent rate that’s used across the industry.
-That way, if the cost of lending money increases for lenders, then the cost will also increase for students to borrow money.
 This rate moves up and down according to the market, so the best time to refinance is when it’s lower.
 You can choose a fixed rate to lock in a consistent rate or choose a variable rate to take advantage of the fluctuations.

 When to Consolidate Student Loans

 Consolidation is a type of refinancing.
 Consolidation combines two or more loans into one loan, and in the process, the rate or terms usually change.
 You don’t have to consolidate in order to refinance with a private lender though; you could refinance a single loan to lower the interest rate or change the terms of that single loan.
 With College Ave Refi, you can choose to refinance only one loan or have the option to consolidate and refinance multiple loans.